xcart/xcart-docs/_pages/kb_en/payments/paypal/index.md

    *   {% link "PayPal Adaptive payments" ref_FdXWLwVN %} (legacy)
    *   PayPal Partner Hosted with PCI Compliance
    *   PayPal Credit

+   More information is available in the section {% link "PayPal addon of this manual" ref_0mnK3aMh %}.

 * **[X-Payments](https://www.x-payments.com/ "PayPal")** (a payments platform by a PCI Level 1 certified service provider; X-Cart addon **X-Payments connector** is required to connect).
 This solution can be used to enable payments via: